Skip to main content

-Business Non-Compete Agreement Lawyer Des Moines IA
+Business Non-Compete Agreement Counsel in Des Moines

 But as your lawyer may warn, non-compete provisions have to be reasonable.
 We can evaluate whether an agreement is clear and straightforward so that all parties understand the agreement they are entering.
 Non-compete agreements usually prohibit a seller from being affiliated or working with other businesses in similar industries.
 What a non-compete agreement cannot do is prohibit a seller from working in other areas or with those in an unrelated Industry.